Mimis Domazos: Personal life and death

 Domazos was married to the late Vicky Moscholiou, a popular singer, from 1967 to 1978.
 The couple had two daughters.
 In 1978, he met Argyro (Io) Theodorou and, after 4 years, they got married in the holy church of Agia Filothei in a closed family circle with best men the famous singer Giannis Parios and his wife Dina as well as captain Philippas Axiotis.
 They have a daughter, Theopi (Popi) Domazou, the journalist and municipal councilor of Athens since 2019, a former President of DAEM, and former President of the radio station Athens 9,84.
 In 2016, Domazos presented the book-album titled Mimis Domazos: secrets and Other Revelations, which mentions many incidents from his great career, while it is full of rare photographs.
 With his book, which became a best seller, he traveled throughout Greece together with his daughter Theopi (Popi) Domazou, where she presented it.
 After retirement, he was a businessman and often wrote opinion columns for Greek sports newspapers.
 He died on 24 January 2025 at age 83.

-His body was placed in public veneration on the morning of 27 January in the chapel of the Metropolitan Church of Athens before his funeral, while earlier the hearse containing his body stopped outside the Apostolos Nikolaidis Stadium for a few minutes.
+His body was placed in public veneration on the morning of 27 January in the chapel of the Metropolitan Cathedral of Athens before his funeral, while earlier the hearse containing his body stopped outside the Apostolos Nikolaidis Stadium for a few minutes.
 He was buried in the First Cemetery of Athens.